-This cheesy vegan breakfast casserole features the most delicious tofu "egg," hearty sourdough, veggies, and vegan sausage.
-It's a great way to feed a crowd and perfect for weekend brunch and holiday breakfasts.
+This vegan breakfast casserole features the most delicious tofu "egg," veggies, chunks of hearty sourdough, vegan sausage, and melted cheese.
+It's a great way to feed a crowd and perfect for weekend brunches or holiday mornings with family.
 Also, leftovers taste amazing!

 Back when I worked a regular office job, which was years before I went vegan or dreamed of becoming a food blogger, I enjoyed trying new recipes and taking the food to work to share with my co-workers.